ornl-oxford/genben/README.md

 ## Setup and Execution

-pip install genomics-benchmark
+pip install genomics-benchmarks

 Then:

 1. Generate the initial, default configuration file:
-$ genomics-benchmark config --output_config FILEPATH [-f]
+$ genomics-benchmarks config --output_config FILEPATH [-f]
 and then edit the config.ini file for the benchmarking environment.

 2. Setup the benchmark data and the benchmark environment:
-$ genomics-benchmark  setup --config_file FILEPATH
+$ genomics-benchmarks  setup --config_file FILEPATH

 3. Run the benchmark:
-$ genomics-benchmark exec --config_file FILEPATH [--label LABEL]}
+$ genomics-benchmarks exec --config_file FILEPATH [--label LABEL]}

 ## Benchmark Structure